-In this post, we will share the wonderful things they bring to your business when renting to military tenants.
+In this post, we will share the wonderful things military tenants bring to your investment when renting to military tenants and families.
+Service members often have reliable rental payment due to government-backed gains, which ensures timely payment of monthly rent fees.

-Depsite the positives of renting to a military tenant the tenant screening must still be a requisite before accepting any tenants application.
+Depsite the positives of renting to military tenants, you'll still want to conduct a tenant screening before accepting any military tenant's application.
 That being said,

 these are some of the common benefits when accepting military personnel as tenants.